prattpi/Enviro-Pi/docs/README.md

 	chmod +x install.sh
 	./install.sh

+The final output of the install script will give you the URL to the dashboard interface, i.e. http://*yourpiipaddress* Once data has had time to accumulate the dashboard will look something like this:

 ## Additional Notes

 Each Arduino sensor generates about 28.8 KB of data on in the Pi's disk per day.
 At that rate, a small-ish SD Card capacity such as 16GB is plenty, even with multiple sensors.